samuelbroscheit/entity_knowledge_in_bert/README.md

     - Read the AIDA-CONLL benchmark dataset in and merge it with the NER annotations.
 Requires you to provide `data/benchmarks/aida-yago2-dataset/AIDA-YAGO2-dataset.tsv`.
 Please make sure that you have the correct file with 6 columns: Token, Mention, Yago Name, Wiki Name, Wiki Id, Freebase Id.

 - CreateKeywordProcessor
     - Create a tri-based matcher to detect possible mentions of our known entities.
 We use this later to add autmatic annotations to the text.
-However, as we do not know the true entity for those mentions, they will have multiple labels, i.e. for all entities from the with their p(e|m) prior.
+However, as we do not know the true entity for those mentions, they will have multiple labels, i.e. all entities from the p(e|m) prior.

 - CreateWikiTrainingData
     - Create sequence labelling data.
 Tokenization is done with BertTokenizer.
 Tokens are either have a label when they have an associated Wikipedia link, or when they are in spans detected by the keyword matcher.
 Subsequently, we count the mentions in this data and create a discounted prior p(e|m) and the set of necessary Wikpedia articles, i.e. all the articles that contain links to the top k popular entities.